MahamudM90/pizza-man/README.md

 3. Install all dependencies using `npm install`
 5. Run the Project using `npm start`

-👤 Known Bugs

-Feel free to email me at mahamud15-10467@diu.edu.bd if you run into any issues or have questions, ideas or concerns.
+👤 Known Bugs: Feel free to email me at mahamud15-10467@diu.edu.bd if you run into any issues or have questions, ideas or concerns.
 Please enjoy and feel free to share your opinion, constructive criticism, or comments about my work.
 Thank you! 🙂